-Autobiographies: Each student will submit a short, 200-400 word autobiography to the instructor no later than Thursday, January 16.
-These may be submitted by email or by hard copy, but hard copy is much preferred.
-This document will be used by the instructor as background for the tutorial meeting.
+Autobiographies: Each student will submit a short, 200-400 word autobiography to the instructor no later than Thursday, September 1.
+These will be submitted as hard copy in class.
+This document will be used by the instructor as background for meetings with students.

-• Question Submissions: At the beginning of each Tuesday lecture, the instructor will screen, via power point, the names of students who will submit questions on the readings, lectures, or films for the current week.
-The questions must be submitted by 8 PM Thursday the same week to the instructor's email address.
+• Question Submissions: At the beginning of each Thursday lecture, the instructor will announce the names of students who will submit questions on the readings, lectures, or films for the following week.
+The questions must be submitted by 12 noon the following Monday to the instructor's email address.
 This is a firm deadline.

 Questions will be graded on their thoughtfulness, pertinence to the subject matter, and success in teasing out key issues.
-Two questions will be selected for discussion at the beginning of class the following Tuesday.
-Questions will be graded on a five point scale: 0, 1, 1.5, 2, and 2.5 percentage points.
+Two to three questions will be selected for discussion at the beginning of class the following Thursday.
+Questions will be graded on a five point scale: 0 to 5 percentage points (of the total grade).
 Each person will submit questions twice during the semester.
-This part of the course counts as 5% of the final grade.
+This part of the course counts as 10% of the final grade.